 - I meant to call you

 As sad as it is to admit, these unspoken, never executed behaviors are useless.
-The proverb, “Actions speak louder than words,” couldn’t be any closer to the truth.
-It’s part of the reason I have realized the value of a compliment.
+The proverb, “Actions speak louder than words,” couldn’t be more true.
+It’s part of the reason I value compliments.
 Whether it’s as simple as ” I like your shoes,” or as contemplative as, “You are a great mom.”
-Unless the words come out, who is to know what’s going on in that brain of yours?
+Unless the words come out, who is to know what goes on in that brain of yours?
 Full circle back: I am grateful to be seen and appreciated after reading that text.
 To be alive and well is a gift.